mikekeith52/Police-shootings-insights_updated/README.md

 ```

 ### Random Forest Model
 A Random Forest model can be influenced by its hyperparameters much more than a Logistic Model.
-I chose to use 3-fold cross-validation to tune the RF model (my unique code, except the expand_grid function which I obtained from [Stack Overflow](https://stackoverflow.com/questions/12130883/r-expand-grid-function-in-python)):
+I chose to use 3-fold cross-validation, on the training set only, to tune the RF model (my unique code, except the expand_grid function which I obtained from [Stack Overflow](https://stackoverflow.com/questions/12130883/r-expand-grid-function-in-python)):
 ``` Python
 # Random Forest Classifier
 hyper_params = {